-The more upfront you are with this information prior to scheduling the inspection, the more time the inspectors have to familiarize themselves with the additional standards.
-It also helps avoid any surprises and additional charges if the inspectors weren’t aware of these requirements prior to coming on-site.
+The more upfront you are with this information prior to scheduling the inspection, the more time the inspectors have to prepare for the rigging inspection and familiarize themselves with the additional standards.
+It also helps avoid any surprises and additional charges if the inspectors weren’t aware of these requirements prior to coming on site.

-For example, if you have a facility that has 100 synthetic roundslings, 50 chain slings, 10 wire rope slings, and 3 spreader beams, that inspection may take significantly longer than another facility who has 15 chain slings they need to have inspected.
-This will help them provide you with an accurate quote, and help them schedule their teams accordingly.
+For example, if you have a facility that has 100 synthetic roundslings, 50 chain slings, 10 wire rope slings, and three spreader beams, that inspection may take significantly longer than another facility who has 15 chain slings they need to have inspected.
+This will help them provide you with an accurate quote, and help them schedule and prepare for the rigging inspection.

 If you have previous rigging inspection reports and the amount of gear you have on-hand hasn’t changed dramatically since, the rigging inspectors can use this as a reference point to provide you with a quote for their time and labor.

-Putting together a list of any of the items that you want inspected will help the rigging inspector come up with an accurate estimate for their services and also help them with scheduling and logistics.
+Put in the work in to prepare for a rigging inspection.
+Put together a list of any of the items that you want inspected.
+This will help the rigging inspector come up with an accurate estimate for their services and also help them with scheduling and logistics.

 Ultimately, the type of gear being inspected comes down to the customer’s needs and wants.
 It may make the most economical sense to have the inspectors systematically go through all of your equipment at once to take advantage of their time and travel while they’re already on-site.